My Fantasy Day as a Birder in Mexico

 And finally, our sentimental favorite here in Mazatlán (just when you were beginning to think God didn't have a sense of humor), the Brown Pelican.

 Related links: A short list of the most "magical" places to go in Mexico...Los Pueblos Magicos - Ventanas Mexico

 Ron Parson's blog of the flowers of Central America

 Bird-Watching Tours of Mexico - for trip info.

 Coming up: Mexico makes you a better person.
 I've always known it intuitively, now here's the actual social science that makes it true.

 Most recent: What it's like to be queen for a day, every day, in Mexico.

-I am a partner and writer for Ventanas Mexico and author of the "Interactive Guide to Learning Spanish Free Online" - a reference book for learning Spanish geared towards expats and potential expats along with "If Only I Had a Place" a guide for the aspiring expat renting in Mexico.
+Hola, I am a partner and writer for Ventanas Mexico and author of the "Interactive Guide to Learning Spanish Free Online" - a reference book for learning Spanish geared towards expats and potential expats along with "If Only I Had a Place" a guide for the aspiring expat seeking to rent luxuriously in Mexico.